-Gather hard and soft copies of critical reports and spreadsheets, as well as any documented processes.
+Gather hard and soft copies of critical reports and spreadsheets.
 Research and document what rolls into each line of the consolidated profit and loss statement, and document processes including roles and responsibilities and inputs and outputs.
-You will be better prepared for your CPM initiative, and the "homework process" will help you identify potential improvements for the future state.
+You will be better prepared for your IPM initiative, and the "homework process" will help you identify potential improvements for the future state.